Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Case-by-case description of

-Recall from Proposition \ref{gieseker} that $\sM_G(w)$ has two irreducible components; one, $\mathcal P$, is a rank 2 projective bundle over $Y$ parametrizing $I_{p|S}$.
+Recall from Proposition \ref{gieseker} that $\sM_H(w)$ has two irreducible components; one, $\mathcal P$, is a rank 2 projective bundle over $Y$ parametrizing $I_{p|S}$.
 The complement of $\mathcal P$ is smooth and parametrizes sheaves $\iota_*\sO_S(D)$ associated to roots on hyperplane sections.
 Points in the intersection are $I_{p|S}$ with $p$ singular in $S$.
-As illustrated in Section \ref{sec_generalitiesY2}, $p$ is the singular point of some hyperplane section if and only if $p\in R$, the ramification locus of the double cover $\pi\colon Y\to \pr 3$.
+As illustrated in Section \ref{sec_Fano_threefolds}, $p$ is the singular point of some hyperplane section if and only if $p\in R$, the ramification locus of the double cover $\pi\colon Y\to \pr 3$.
+We restate Theorem \ref{thm_Section2} in the case of a general quartic double solid: